FarhanFardid/Task_Management/README.md

 ii.
 Update Task Status: Users can update the status of tasks, marking them as in progress, completed, or any other custom status as required.

 iii.
+View Task: Users can view all the added task with their status.

+iv.
 Remove Completed Tasks: Completed tasks can be removed from the task list to declutter and maintain a clear overview of pending tasks.